arcane77/arcane77/README.md

 ## I'm a Student!

-- 🔭 Persuing my degree at GECH.
+- 🔭 Persuing my degree at GECH(VTU)
+-
 - 🥅 Goal: Excel as a full stack developer.
 - ⚡ Fun fact: I love to draw / paint.